top of page

 (w/ Daniel Gingerich (UVA) and Sandip Sukhtankar (UVA))

 Abstract: Screening requirements are common features of fraud and corruption mitigation efforts around the world.
 Yet imposing these requirements involves trade-offs between higher administrative costs, delayed benefits, and exclusion of genuine beneficiaries on one hand and lower fraud on the other.
 We examine these trade-offs in one of the largest economic relief programs in US history: the Paycheck Protection Program (PPP).
 Employing a database that includes nearly 11.5 million PPP loans, we assess the impact of screening by exploiting temporal variation in the documentation standards applied to loan applications for loans of different values.
-We find that screening significantly reduced the incidence and magnitude of various measures of loan irregularities that are indicative of fraud.
+We find that screening significantly reduced the incidence and magnitude of various measures of loan irregularities that are indicative of fraud, without deterring screened borrowers.
 Moreover, our analysis reveals that a subset of borrowers with a checkered history strategically reduced their loan application amounts in order to avoid being subjected to screening.
 Borrowers without a checkered history engaged in this behavior at a much lower rate, implying that the documentation requirement reduced fraud without imposing an undue administrative burden on legitimate firms.
-All told, our estimates imply that screening led to a reduction in losses due to fraud equal to at least \$832 million.
+All told, our estimates imply that screening led to a reduction in losses due to fraud equal to at least $832 million.

 Bureaucratic Deliberation and Performance: Evidence from a Field Experiment in Benin [Draft available on request]